sourcehold/sourcehold-maps/Section-sizes.md

 # Section Sizes

-This is a comparison of section sizes of .map files on my PC.
+This is a comparison of section sizes of a collection of .map files.
 This is not an exhausive list!

  Some observations:
 - some Crusader Extreme sections have two sizes, the smaller one identical to the Crusader size; probably some leftovers from Crusader; similar for Stronghold and Crusader